peter-yanase/jp_tscv_to_xml/README.md

 # jp_tscv_to_xml

-A Python script for batch-converting Japanesecsv and/or tsv files to xml.
+A Python script for batch-converting Japanese csv and/or tsv files to xml.

 ## Dependencies
 - Cutlet